TaxTips.ca

 Contact Us/About Us

-If employees pay a portion of the PHSP premiums, this qualifies as a medical expense for purposes of the medical expense tax credit.
+If employees pay a portion of the PHSP premiums, this qualifies as a medical expense of the employee for purposes of the medical expense tax credit.

 S. 248(1) of the Income Tax Act defines a PHSP as